kobjects/parsek/README.md

 ## Tokenizer

-The tokenizer is stateful and can't be reused
+Tokenizer instances are stateful and can't be reused.

 The RegularExpressions class contains a set of useful regular expressions for parsing "C-Style" code.